virtual-labs/exp-microscopic-method-iitk/experiment/experiment-name.md

-## Particle size and Particle size distribution analysis by Microscopic method
+## Determination of Particle Size and Particle Size Distribution by Microscopy Method